jed1337/FlowCollector/readme.md

 Dst IP                 | The destination IP | '152.14.13.11'
 Dst port               | The destination port | 80
 Proto number           | The protocol number  | 6 (for TCP), 17 (for UDP)
-Packet count           | The number of packets in the flow | 21 Duration               | The flow's duration calculated by end time - start time | 5.5573811531066895 Cumulative or of flags | Returns N/A if the protocol is not TCP.
+Duration               | The flow's duration calculated by end time - start time | 5.5573811531066895 Cumulative or of flags | Returns N/A if the protocol is not TCP.
 If the Protocol is TCP, it returns the cumulative OR of the flags. | "FSPA" (FIN, SYN, PSH, and ACK flags in the flow)